-Mr. Harris’s experience includes a broad range of litigation practice including class actions, commercial disputes and business torts, financial services litigation, real property disputes, land use and zoning, challenges to governmental action, and utilities litigation involving both renewable energy providers and local electric membership corporations.
-He has experience appearing on behalf of his clients before state and federal courts, as well as in arbitrations, mediations, and before state agencies.
+Mr. Harris’s experience includes litigating a broad range of matters, including commercial disputes and business torts, financial services litigation, real property disputes, land use and zoning, challenges to governmental action, and utilities litigation involving both renewable energy providers and local electric membership corporations.
+He appears on behalf of his clients before state and federal courts, as well as in arbitrations, mediations, and before state agencies.

 Prior to joining the firm, Mr. Harris served as a law clerk to the Honorable Mark D. Martin of the North Carolina Supreme Court and worked as an associate in the Raleigh office of an AmLaw 100 firm where he practiced in the fields of business litigation, including financial services litigation and class action defense, energy and utilities law, intellectual property, and appellate litigation.

 Prior to his legal career, Mr. Harris worked as a process shift coach and manufacturing engineer at a North Carolina manufacturing plant while also receiving Six Sigma Green Belt certification and serving as a TL9000 quality auditor.

 Mr. Harris was recognized in 2021 as one of the "Best Lawyers: Ones to Watch" for Commercial Litigation by The Best Lawyers in America®.
 He has been recognized as a 2017 and 2018 "Legal Elite" in the area of Litigation by Business North Carolina magazine.
-He was named a North Carolina “Rising Star” in 2018 and 2019 for Business Litigation by Super Lawyers magazine.
-He is also a member of the 2017 North Carolina Pro Bono Honor Society.
-In 2014, Kilpatrick Townsend awarded him its “Embracing Our Values Award” for extraordinary pro bono and community service efforts.
+Mr. Harris was named a North Carolina “Rising Star” in 2018 and 2019 for Business Litigation by Super Lawyers magazine.
+He is also a member of the 2017, 2018 and 2019 North Carolina Pro Bono Honor Society.
+In 2014, Kilpatrick Townsend awarded Mr. Harris its “Embracing Our Values Award” for extraordinary pro bono and community service efforts.